top of page

 Looking down at Rattlesnake Lake from Rattlesnake Ledges

-Rattlesnake Ledges is considered to be one of the best hikes near Seattle and is certainly one of the most popular hikes in the Seattle area (rivaling only the hike up Mt.
+Rattlesnake Ledges is considered one of the best hikes near Seattle and is certainly one of the most popular hikes in the Seattle area (rivaling only the hike up Mt.
 Si).

 Interesting Facts about Rattlesnake Lake